Chernobyl (miniseries): Development and writing

 In preparation for the miniseries, Mazin visited the Chernobyl Exclusion Zone.
 Mazin made the decision in the early stages not to use Russian or Ukrainian accents, and instead, have the actors use their natural accents.
 Mazin explained, "We had an initial thought that we didn't want to do the 'Boris and Natasha' clichéd accent because the Russian accent can turn comic very easily.
-At first, we thought that maybe we would have people do these sort of vaguely Eastern European accents—not really strong but noticeable.
+At first, we thought that maybe we would have people do these sorts of vaguely Eastern European accents—not really strong but noticeable.
 What we found very quickly is that actors will act accents.
 They will not act, they will act accents and we were losing everything about these people that we loved.
-Honestly, I think after maybe one or two auditions we said 'Ok, new rule.
+Honestly, I think after maybe one or two auditions we said 'OK, new rule.
 We're not doing that anymore'".
 Mazin also did not cast any American actors, as that could potentially pull the audience out of the story.

+In early 2017, Carolyn Strauss joined the project as producer, and pitched the show with Mazin to HBO's Kary Antholis.
+According to Antholis: "It was the best pitch I've heard in 25 years of listening to pitches — there's nothing that really comes close to it".
+Regardless, viewership expectations remained low during development, and the series was eventually assigned a Monday night time slot.
+Antholis convinced Sky UK to co-produce, lessening HBO's financial burden to around $15 million of the show's $40 million budget.

 On July 26, 2017, it was announced that HBO and Sky had given a series order to Chernobyl.
 It was HBO's first co-production with Sky UK.
 The five-episode miniseries was written by Craig Mazin and directed by Johan Renck.
 Mazin also served as an executive producer alongside Carolyn Strauss and Jane Featherstone, with Chris Fry and Renck acting as co-executive producers.
 On March 11, 2019, it was announced that the miniseries would premiere on May 6, 2019.
 On June 4, 2019, Craig Mazin made the original scripts of all episodes available for downloading as PDFs (see External links below).